aprilwebster/sunburst-chart-from-csv/README.md

 TBA

-## Step 2: Creating a Sunburst Chart from a Watson Personality Insights JSON profile
+## Step 2: Create a Sunburst Chart from a Watson Personality Insights JSON profile
 ### Required files
 example_v2.html - when you update this with a profile.json and profile_photo.jpg and open it in a browser, the generated sunburst chart will be generated and shown profile.json - a Watson Personality Insights JSON profile